danparnella/demo-profile/README.md

 - tapping on Marvel characters takes you to their character page online
 - tapping on the background cover photo takes you to the photographer's Unsplash profile

-**Known issues:**
-- pagination is stuttering from (I believe) an IGListKit issue
-    - collection view inside of collection view (needed for pinterest layout) is causing cells not to be reused, causing all to be laid out at once
-- code could use some cleanup

 Background images provided by [Unsplash](http://www.unsplash.com/?utm_source=parnella_profile&utm_medium=referral&utm_campaign=api-credit).<br>
 Data provided by Marvel. © 2014 [Marvel](http://marvel.com).<br>
 Profile images provided by [UI Faces](http://uifaces.com/).